Incentives and Programs

 Downtown Development Charges

-No Development Charges shall be imposed with respect to any Development (D.C.
-By-law Section 2.5): On lands wholly within that part of Oshawa partially known as the Urban Growth Centre and as depicted in Schedule “D” to this By-law:
+No Development Charges shall be imposed with respect to any Development (Development Charges By-law Section 3.6): On lands wholly within that part of Oshawa partially known as the Core Area of the Downtown Oshawa Urban Growth Centre and as depicted in Schedule “D” to this By-law:

-Respecting an Apartment Dwelling Unit or a Townhouse Dwelling Unit, except back to back Townhouses, on lands within that part of Oshawa as shown as the shaded portion of the map in Schedule “F” to this By-law:
+Respecting an Apartment Dwelling Unit or a Townhouse Dwelling Unit, except back-to-back Townhouses, on lands within that part of the Shoulder Area of the Downtown Oshawa Urban Growth Centre as shown as the shaded portion of the map in Schedule “F” to this By-law:

 Provincial and Federal Incentives